Best prices without any hidden costs

 It is above all nature lovers and hikers who are attracted to this extraordinary region.
 The Carpathians stretch across Central and Eastern Europe, part of which lies in southern Poland.
 Three mountain ranges of the Carpathians are located on Polish territory, namely the High Tatras, the Besikden and the Forest Carpathians.

 The High Tatras in particular, the "smallest high mountains in the world", as this mountain range is also called, is very well developed for tourism.
-The High Tatras promise unforgettable holiday experiences on a campervan holiday.
+The High Tatras promise unforgettable holiday experiences on an RV holiday.
 The High Tatras are also home to Poland's highest mountain, the 2503-metre-high Rysy.
 In summer, hiking or climbing tours are tempting, in winter the skiing areas are very popular for all kinds of winter sports.

 The former East Prussia attracts visitors with numerous sights, and historical buildings can be admired on an excursion to the Masurian capital of Allenstein.
 A visit to the Museum of Warmia and Masuria, housed in a former order castle, is interesting.
-Continue by campervan to Drogosze, where you can admire a magnificent baroque castle.
+Continue by RV to Drogosze, where you can admire a magnificent baroque castle.
 The Marian pilgrimage site of Swieta Lipka with its impressive basilica is also a worthwhile destination.

 In the Masurian Open Air Museum near Olsztynek, visitors gain deep insights into times gone by.
 A visit to the former military bunker Wolfschanze also takes you back in time - albeit a darker one.
 Animal lovers will enjoy a trip to the Kadzidlowo Wildlife Park, and for horse lovers, a detour to the main Polish stud farm in Liski is almost a must.

-If you would like to travel a little further with your campervan, you can visit the town of Malbork just outside Masuria.
+If you would like to travel a little further with your RV, you can visit the town of Malbork just outside Masuria.
 There you can marvel at a well-preserved knight's castle.
 It was built by the Teutonic Order in the 13th century.

 Popular holiday activities in Masuria include hiking, for example in the Rominter Heide, which is one of the last primeval forests in Europe.
 Sailing or paddling tours on the lakes or in the Masurian Canal are also very popular.
 It is also possible to rent a bike and explore the region on a cycling tour.